zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 - There is a button which when clicked will submit selected users (from the grid).
 We will implement this ability later.
 - We show or hide the grid based on a variable `ngIf="showGrid"` so that we can wait to show the grid until there is data to present.
-- The zlux-grid tag pulls the ZLUX Grid widget into our application, and it has many variables that can be set for visualization, as well as functions and modes.
+- The zlux-grid tag pulls the Zowe Application Server Grid widget into our application, and it has many variables that can be set for visualization, as well as functions and modes.
   - We allow the columns, rows, and metadata to be set dynamically by using the square bracket [ ] template syntax, and allow our code to be informed when the user selection of rows changes through `(selectionChange)="onTableSelectionChange($event)"`

 3. Small modification to **userbrowser-component.ts** to add the grid variable, and set up the aforementioned table selection event listener, both within the **UserBrowserComponent** Class: